ravirun/misfit-ravi/README.md

-# Misfit Ravi - March 2026 Content Plan
+# Misfit Ravi - March 2026, Week 1 Content Plan

 **Nano Creator (1k–10k followers)**

 ---

-## Content Topic
+## Weekly Content Topic

-### Social Media: The World's Greatest Unpaid Internship
+### Creating Content for Free: The New Corporate Ladder

 ---

 ## Topic Overview

-A satirical exploration of how social media has become an unpaid job where we create content, build brands, and perform labor—all for free.
+An evergreen satirical exploration designed for nano creator (1k–10k followers), focusing on creating content for free: the new corporate ladder.

 ---